icopy-site/awesome/docs/index.md

 - [Diversity](awesome/awesome-diversity.md) - Creating a more inclusive and diverse tech community.
 - [Open Source Supporters](awesome/awesome-open-source-supporters.md) - Companies that offer their tools and services for free to open source projects.
 - [Design Principles](awesome/awesome-design-principles.md) - Create better and more consistent designs and experiences.
-- [Visual Regression Testing](awesome/awesome-regression-testing.md) - Ensures changes did not break the functionality or style.
 - [Theravada](awesome/awesome-theravada.md) - Teachings from the Theravada Buddhist tradition.
 - [inspectIT](awesome/awesome-inspectit.md) - Open source Java app performance management tool.
 - [Open Source Maintainers](awesome/awesome-maintainers.md) - The experience of being an open source maintainer.